opengisch/talks_revealmd/README.md

 ```
 5. Create a new markdown file, `<my-example-presentation>.md`.
 6. If slide material is interesting for others, you can publish your
    local presentation into this online repository.
+If you wish that your
+   presentation is available on the **landing page** throught automated
-For this, make a pull
+   rending via GitHub actions, then make a pull request into the master branch
-   request on GitHub.
+   on GitHub.

 Now you are ready to draft and present your slides.